 If you are already under the care of a specialist who is a Plan participant, you must still obtain a referral from a Plan primary care doctor for the care to be covered by the Plan.
-If the doctor who originally referred you to this specialist is now your Plan primary care doctor, you need only call to explain that you are now a Plan member and ask that you be referred for your next appointment.
+If the doctor who originally referred you prior to your joining the Plan is now your Plan primary care 7 doctor, you need only call to explain that you now belong to this Plan and ask that a "referral form" be sent to the specialist for your next appointment.